Overlooking Loch Creran in the West Highlands

 High over Oban is the distinctive McCaig's Tower Built in 1897 by local banker John Stuart McCaig, the climb to the Tower is well worth the effort when faced with the spectacular views across Oban Bay to the Atlantic Islands.

-Our site is on a small working farm close to our house with no busy farm buildings to cause you problems.
+Our site is on a small working farm on a well maintained area with no busy farm buildings to cause you problems.
 The access roads are easy for any vehicles.
 We are happy to accept families with children and well behaved pets.
 All pitches are hardstanding and have a 16amp hookup and WiFi is free.
 Of course we have drinking water and a modern chemical disposal point on site.

 Loch Creran, a sea loch and a Marine Special Area of Conservation, was only 12,000 years ago occupied by a glacier.
 You can see some of the weird and wonderful world of its serpulid reefs and marine life at the Sea Life Centre in Barcaldine.
 A Loch Creran Guide can be downloaded from Argyll & Bute Council here.